xx-luozi-xx/xx-luozi-xx.github.io/_pages/about.md

 =====

 ### Reinforcemet-Learning
+&emsp;&emsp;After studying and experimenting with genetic algorithms, I believe that reinforcement learning is a better choice for games or strategic problems.
+Consequently, I began to implement reinforcement learning from scratch in C++ for various specific problems such as rock-paper-scissors, tic-tac-toe, and snake.
+The algorithms used include Q-Learning and Deep-Q-Learning.<br/>
+&emsp;&emsp;The code can be found [here](https://github.com/xx-luozi-xx/Reinforcemet-Learning).

 ### Genetic Algorithm
 &emsp;&emsp;I've recently developed a keen interest in genetic algorithms and am currently conducting experiments with them.
 I'm excited to observe their performance in AI and gaming problems.
 Additionally, I have advanced from genetic algorithms to reinforcement learning; for more details, see [here](https://github.com/xx-luozi-xx/Reinforcemet-Learning).<br/>